-Working from home is a new norm, but it isn’t a new concept, just an increasingly necessary one.
+Working from home became the norm during the pandemic, but it isn’t a new concept.
 Computers have pointed us in that direction for almost 50 years.
 When my mother insisted that I take the first computer programming elective offered at my high school during the 1960s, I thought she was nuts.
 I was focused on learning Russian and preparing for a catastrophic moment in the Cold War.
 But Mom informed me in her soft sweet voice that computers were the change shaping the future and she was commanding, not suggesting.
 And if that weren’t weird enough, she insisted that I take a typing class to ramp up my keyboard speed.

 Mom was ahead of the curve, but not alone.
 In 1969, a scientist at the US patent office wrote about how computers would change life and work.
 Five years later, the term “telecommuting” made its debut when an oil crisis made the usual commuting habits expensive and exhausting.
 It took time for the computers I worked on to shrink from an entire building, to an entire floor and then to a nonprofit in an office building.
 In the 1980s, my small office installed a computer network and, can you believe it, made me the IT guy.
 Rebooting meant taking apart a hard drive and cleaning it with a number 2 pencil eraser.
 Muttering to my now deceased mother, I followed the directions by phone, a land line in those days, from a computer expert who actually knew what he was doing.

 A personal computer became my lifeline in 1990 and instead of the 2 1/2 hour daily commute back and forth to the office in downtown Chicago, I worked from home.
 The popular term for that situation was “too sick to work”.
 I was devastated but soon, I launched some of the most creative projects of my career using that computer.
 No longer feeling sorry for me, former colleagues and connections felt sorry for themselves that they hadn’t seen it coming.